Canon Wide Format Guide

-The imagePROGRAF PRO-Series printers are designed to exceed expectations for image quality and color consistency in a large format printer.
-The use of new a 1.28-inch wide 12-channel integrated compact print head, LUCIA PRO ink set plus Chroma Optimizer, a high-precision mechanical platform and the L-COA PRO high-speed image processing engine achieves a balance between high-speed printing and exceptional print quality.
+The Canon imagePROGRAF PRO-Series printers are designed to exceed expectations for image quality and color consistency in a large format printer.
+Using a new 1.28-inch wide 12-channel integrated compact print head, LUCIA PRO ink set plus Chroma Optimizer, a high-precision mechanical platform, and the L-COA PRO high-speed image processing engine achieves a balance between high-speed printing and exceptional print quality.

-These unique Canon technologies and innovations establish the foundation for an ultra-high quality photography imaging solution that is available only from Canon.
 Powered by a Canon-to-Canon workflow that links images captured with an EOS Digital Camera and printed on an imagePROGRAF PRO Series printer, the result is a solution that delivers prints that capture the moment and emotion of the original image.
-The overwhelmingly high print quality produced by this input to output solution is called Crystal-fidelity.
+The overwhelmingly high print quality produced by this input-to-output solution is called Crystal-fidelity.

 PRO Series - Graphics and Fine Arts Printer Models

-9 Reasons Why the Canon PRO-Series Printers Exceed Your Expectations for High-Quality Photo Printing.
+9 Reasons the Canon PRO-Series Printers Exceed Your Expectations for High-Quality Photo Printing.

 #1 - The PRO Series Links Directly to a CANON EOS Camera

-Photographers and digital professionals of all types are rejoicing over the fact that you can know directly link a digital camera directly to the PRO 2000, 4000, and 6000 printers.
-This new process is called Crystal-Fidelity and it ensures that the original structure, clarity, and texture of the original photos are maintained and printed with the highest level of accuracy and efficiency.
+Photographers and digital professionals of all types are rejoicing that you can directly link a digital camera to the PRO 2100, 4100, and 6100 printers.
+This new process, called Crystal-Fidelity, ensures that the original photos' original structure, clarity, and texture are maintained and printed with the highest accuracy and efficiency.
 At this time, Canon is the only company offering this functionality.
-Neither Epson nor HP have the ability to link directly with a digital camera.
+Neither Epson nor HP can link directly with a digital camera.

 #2 - Lucia PRO 11-Color Pigments Inks PLUS Chroma Optimizer

-The LUCIA PRO 11-color ink system features and all new ink formulation with increased pigment density for richer color expression.
-Plus, the Chroma Optimizer works to further enhance the quality and ensure uniformity of light reflection.
-This unique ink system help enable a broad color gamut with finer details in dark areas and improved gloss uniformity.
-Bronzing and graininess are also greatly reduced with the new LUCIA PRO ink set.
+The LUCIA PRO 11-color ink system features a new ink formulation with increased pigment density for richer color expression.
+Plus, the Chroma Optimizer further enhances the quality and ensures light reflection uniformity.
+This unique ink system help enables a broad color gamut with finer details in dark areas and improved gloss uniformity.
+In addition, Bronzing and graininess are also significantly reduced with the new LUCIA PRO ink set.